GEOS-DEV/GEOS/src/coreComponents/fileIO/doc/LogCsvOutputs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This component manages and computes statistics for single-phase fluid simulations.
-The output generated gives the following information for a given wrapper, a given region at a
+The output generated gives the following information for a given wrapper\ [*]_, a given region at a
 given time:

 - **Pressure [Pa]:**